JasonSteving99/claro-lang/mdbook-docs/src/guaranteed_deadlock_free/blocking_procedures.md

 Whereas other languages with some form of builtin concurrency mechanism may tend to make it harder to write async code than blocking code, Claro is very intentional about inverting that balance.
 Make the good things easy and the bad things hard.
-So, you may write blacking code in Claro, but it is really only intended to be used in limited contexts, so Claro forces your hand.
-Any function that makes use of the `<-|` operator either directly or indirectly, must be explicitly annotated to be `blocking`:
+So, you may write blacking code in Claro, but as it's really only intended to be used in limited contexts, Claro forces your hand.
+Any procedure that makes use of the `<-|` operator either directly or indirectly, must be explicitly annotated to be `blocking`:

 ```